wingkwong/leetcode-the-hard-way/tutorials/strings/manachers-algorithm.md

         return string[start:end+1].replace("#","")
 ```

+## Complexity analysis

+- Time Complexity for this algorithm is about $O(n)$:

+    We iterate through the string once and calculate the palindromic length at each center.
+But while
+    doing so we also discover the lengths of other indexes which will be stored in memory.
+Thus instead
+    of expanding everytime we can find out an indices's palindromic length in constant time.

+- Space Complexity for this algorithm is also $O(n)$:

+    Space complexity is $O(n)$ because we store an additional `pLengths` array to hold all the palindromic
+    lengths of the $2n-1$ centers.

 Other than Palindromic Substrings, Manacher's Algorithm is not always the most efficient algorithm, but still
 a good practice for implementation.